aws-samples/foundation-model-benchmarking-tool/docs/customize_config_files.md

   - **Synthetic/Open source datasets (available on Hugging Face)**
   - **Proprietary data (not publicly available)**

 - To use custom data, convert it into JSONL format.
 We provide a sample notebook to help convert Hugging Face or custom datasets into JSONL and upload them to an S3 bucket used by FMBench.
 Follow the steps in the [bring_your_own_dataset]((https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/main/src/fmbench/bring_your_own_dataset.ipynb)) notebook to integrate your own dataset into `FMBench`.
-Place this `JSONL` file in the local `fmbench-read/scripts` directory in your `FMBench` EC2 instance or in the `fmbench-read` S3 bucket in the `scripts` directory.
+Place these `JSONL` files in the `source_data` directory within `/tmp/fmbench-read/source_data` in your local instance. .

 - **Use specific keys from the dataset in your prompts**: Since `FMBench` uses `LongBench` as the dataset under test by default, it requires specific keys that contain `user queries`, `context`, or other necessary fields.
 To specify dataset keys, add them under `prompt_template_keys` in the `datasets` section of your configuration file: